sharnees/alx-pre_course/README.md

-This is the root mark-down directory
+This is a root mark-down directory